An Introduction to Objectives and Key Results (OKRs)

 Is your organisation ready for OKRs?

 It’s easy to get swept up in the excitement of a new framework like OKRs.
 Not every organisation is ready to benefit from OKRs.
 Not every organisation or every team needs OKRs.
-Here are a few questions to ask yourself before jumping in.

-Do you have a culture of accountability and risk-ownership in your organisation?
 If teams are used to being told what to do and how to do it, they will struggle to create meaningful OKRs and find them useful in steering their day to day actions.

-Do you have a culture of measurability?
 OKRs rely on readily observable, measurable outcomes.
 If you struggle to find accurate, timely data and use it to make clear decisions about delivery, you may not be ready for OKRs.
 Consider adding instrumentation to your operations and products before diving into OKRs.
-Existing key performance indicators can be a good starting point for working with OKRs.
+Existing key performance indicators (KPIs) can be a good starting point for working with OKRs.

-Is it safe to fail in your organisation?
 John Doerr reminds us that OKRs encourage us to “stretch for amazing”.
-When aim high, we’ll likely come up short but learn a lot and get much further than we would’ve if we’d played it totally safe.
+When we aim high, we’ll likely come up short but learn a lot and get much further than we would’ve if we’d played it totally safe.
 Make sure there’s room to grow and experiment and stretch and fail fearlessly before you pick up OKRs.

 The four key disciplines of OKRs

-1. Setting OKRs within a team
+1. Setting great OKRs within a team

 2. Aligning & Refining OKRs across teams